 Maybe, but I'm not too bothered by it.
 It's a killer formula that's desperate to be iterated on, and I want to play it with 32 players at once.
 I mean, I could name the main collectibles something other than "Stars" and "Coins", but the things that are familiar are helpful to contrast against what's truly different.
-In some ways, to remix some parts just make it feel even more of a knock-off, like I'm doing the most paper-thin bit to pretend some of the ideas are original.
 In the end, the careful tweaks on the formula and zanier gimmicks will be what gives this game its edge, not thematic creativity.
 Not that it won't be creative - it'll just be creative where it matters.

 That video trailer is pretty poorly recorded to begin with, but I am kind of an amateur.
 I'm coding it pretty custom and choosing to develop it in a web environment - not really an efficient choice - so the architectural decisions are kind of stacked against me.
 But hey, at least it's super flexible and can run anywhere anytime.
 They say premature optimization is a bad idea anyway 🤷♂️